-Senator Allen's mental health coverage legislation would require California health insurers and Medi-Cal plans to cover mental health and substance use disorder treatment provided at qualified youth drop-in centers for individuals age 25 and younger.
+Senator Allen's mental health coverage legislation would require health insurers and Medi-Cal plans to cover mental health and substance use disorder treatments provided at qualified youth drop-in centers for patients 25 and younger.
 The bill expands existing requirements for coverage of these services at school sites.

 ![]() Benjamin AllenD Senator | Bill Author | Not Contacted | |